 The French section of the EuroVelo 3 Pilgrims' bike route is called La Scandibérique.
 It runs for more than 1500km.
+(Large map - may take a few seconds to load).

 Zoom into the map for accommodation and bike hire options